bgsulz/bgsulz.github.io/docs/specials/dlapiper.markdown

 # Hello DLA Piper!

-Here are some selected game projects of mine.
-You might recognize some of the titles from my resume.
-Please enjoy!
+Here are some selected software projects of mine.
+I am open to constructive criticism; please let me know your thoughts.